LimboDzz/100-days-of-code/log.md

 # 100 Days Of Code - Log

 The log of my #100DaysOfCode challenge.
 Started on [December 9, Thursday, 2021].

-### Day 0: December 9, 2021
+### Day 0: freecodecamp Basic HTML and HTML5 28/28

 **Today's Progress**:
 1. Vim: Learn about the :substitute (:s) command.